carlosrabelo/negev/README.md

 - Dynamic VLAN replacement via CLI
 - Exclusion of specific MAC addresses from reconfiguration
 - Automatic detection and exclusion of trunk interfaces
+- Automatic creation of missing VLANs on the switch

 ## 🔧 Installation